jnikolich/salesfinder/README.md

 SalesFinder works by visitng various product listings you're interested in, at merchants you would like to purchase from.
 For every listing you configure, It then finds the current price from that listing (using start and end delimiters), and (unless running silently) reports on it.

 When SalesFinder finds that a merchant's price for a given product has dropped down to (or below) the **alert-price** you've set for that product, SalesFinder will notify you, telling  you the product, it's price, which merchant(s) have it for that price, and the date/time the price was retrieved.
 Notifications are currently via email; additional methods are envisioned down the road.

+SalesFinder will also log all discovered current prices for each product at each merchant into a sqlite3 database, for later use.
+This happens whether or not notifications are active.
+The database location is configurable, and by default is: ```~/.salesfinder/salesfinder.db```.

 When you invoke SalesFinder, it takes as its first command-line argument a command, followed by various optional arguments.
 At present the command may be **list** or **run**.